 We buy more than we make and despite our best efforts, our stash keeps growing.
 In my attempt to be responsible with my fabric buying last year, I tried to buy less, and it felt like I was doing well, but at the end of the year my stash was bigger.
 Unless you know how much fabric you are using, it is hard to calculate how much fabric is reasonable to purchase.
 With the turn of the new year I wanted to come up with a realistic plan for managing that stash.
 I’m not a resolutions person, but the new year is still a great time to set goals or start fresh.
 So I pulled out a clean bullet journal and started filling it in.
 I shared this page on my Insta Stories yesterday and got an overwhelming response of positive feedback, so today I got to work and made a free tool to share so that you can join with me in this challenge to shrink that stash.
 You can start this process at any time even if it is no longer the beginning of a new year.
 It doesn’t require you to count your stash, it just keeps you accountable going forward.
 And the best part – You still get to buy fabric!

 I created a spreadsheet for you to use to help you track your fabric purchased and fabric sewn.
 The goal of this challenge is to keep it as simple and realistic as possible to set us up for success.
 It is simply yards in / yards out (or meters – you decide!).
 I’m not even going to get technical with fractional yardage.
 We’re also not tracking the dollar value of the yard or the type of fabric.

 Here’s an example of what it might look like after a few months of use:

 This spreadsheet has a lot of geeky formulas to get it to tell you exactly where you stand with your permission to buy.
 I locked those formulas so they don’t break and left certain input cells so you can customize the sheet to your personal goals.
-If you are an Excel guru and want to change anything on your sheet after you download it, the password is “Admin”
+If you are an Excel guru and want to change anything on your sheet, the password is “Admin”.